How to Unblock a Shower Drain Without Chemicals

 Step 1.
 Set the Vacuum

-Make sure to cover any drains that have overflows using duct tape or a moist cloth to ensure the highest suction power.
+Make sure to cover any drains that have overflows using duct tape or a wet cloth to ensure the highest suction power.

 Step 3: Attach Hose to Drain